-The Company recently became aware of a complaint that was filed on June 20, 2018 in the United States District Court for the the Central District of California by a plaintiff named Tony Ramirez, Tony Ramirez v.
-Marathon Patent Group, Inc., Case no, 18-cv-06309 FMO (PLAx).
-Mr. Ramirez alleges that he was and is a shareholder of the company, and purports to assert a single claim under Section 14 (a) of the Securities and Exchange Act of 1934 and SEC Rule 14a-9 promulgated thereunder.
-As of this date, the Company has not yet been served with the complaint in this case.
+On July 20, 2018, Tony Ramirez filed a complaint against the Company and certain of its former directors.
+The complaint was filed in the United States District Court for the Central District of California.
+Mr. Ramirez alleges that he was and is a shareholder of the Company, and purports to assert a single claim under Section 14(a) of the Securities and Exchange Act of 1934 and SEC Rule 14a-9 promulgated thereunder.
+The defendants were recently served with the complaint, and have not yet responded to the complaint.